chaoss/grimoirelab-tutorial/python/elasticsearch.md

     es.indices.create('commits')
 ```

-Be careful with this code: it will delete the specified index without doubting about it a single second.
+Be careful with this code: it will delete the specified index without doubting
+about it a single second.

+You can check out the [cleanup.py](scripts/cleanup.py)
+which deletes a list of indices, and then checks that they were actually deleted.

 ## A more complete index for git metadata